Little Fluffy Gigolo Pelu: Reception

-Erin Finnegan describes the story as "trippy, disturbing, and funny", and felt it could continue forever.
+Erin Finnegan described the story as "trippy, disturbing, and funny", and felt it could continue forever.
 Finnegan was disappointed that the science fiction themes of the story were muted after Pelu came to Earth, until the space hippo made another appearance.

-Katherine Dacey describes the story as being surprisingly poignant, noting that although Mizuno's works aim for shock value by having "cute characters engaged in degenerate behavior", that the shock value here supports dramatic and thematic functions, as a reflection of how childlessness is portrayed in popular culture, "as if being childless were worse than being afflicted with a terminal disease".
+Katherine Dacey described the story as being surprisingly poignant, noting that although Mizuno's works aim for shock value by having "cute characters engaged in degenerate behavior", that the shock value here supports dramatic and thematic functions, as a reflection of how childlessness is portrayed in popular culture, "as if being childless were worse than being afflicted with a terminal disease".

-The French cultural magazine Les Inrockuptibles describes the art as both psychedelic and naive, the roundness recalling 70's girls comics and finding the universe to be completely "kawaii".
+The French cultural magazine Les Inrockuptibles described the art as both psychedelic and naive, the roundness recalling 70's girls comics and finding the universe to be completely "kawaii".
 However the sugar-coated style and gentle text hide a rude and ruthless world.
-The reviewer asserts that behind its pop aspect Little Fluffy Gigolo Pelu is an acerbic social criticism with Junko Mizuno presenting a dark vision of the current world and the layers of cuteness make human vileness even more apparent.
+The reviewer asserted that behind its pop aspect Little Fluffy Gigolo Pelu is an acerbic social criticism with Junko Mizuno presenting a dark vision of the current world and the layers of cuteness make human vileness even more apparent.

-Benjamin Roure in Bodoï describes the first volume as "original and uplifting" with childish and rounded drawings hiding the violent background and an impish tone that will reserve the work to adults.
+Benjamin Roure in Bodoï described the first volume as "original and uplifting" with childish and rounded drawings hiding the violent background and an impish tone that will reserve the work to adults.

-A. Perroud for BD Gest' criticizes the work for being "Pikachu meeting the Shadoks told à la Arthur de Pins" with plenty of cuteness that would please Hello Kitty devotees, and absurd scenes and unfathomable dialogs which succeed without logic.
+A. Perroud for BD Gest criticized the work for being "Pikachu meeting the Shadoks told à la Arthur de Pins" with plenty of cuteness that would please Hello Kitty devotees, and absurd scenes and unfathomable dialogs which succeed without logic.